brainly/onesky-gradle-plugin/README.md

     // has src/main/res/ as a default value,
     // can be overriden with your custom path (optional) sourcePath = "path-to-your-string-values-directory"

+    // prefix set for translation files located in different Gradle modules
+    // which share the same OneSky project
+    // (optional, required for multi-module support)
+    moduleName = "avatar-picker"

     // Determines if the plugin should download & replace the base language or not.
     // defaults to false